-The Company currently has three products in the maturity stage (Cathejell®, RepaGyn® and Proktis-M®), one product in the growth stage (FeraMAX® Pd Therapeutic 150), three products in the launch stage (Tibella®, Combogesic® and FeraMAX® Pd

-Powder 15), one product in the pre-launch stage (a New Women's Health Product), and one product in the regulatory stage (a new FeraMAX® Pd Product).
+The Company currently has three products in the maturity stage (Cathejell®, RepaGyn® and Proktis-M®), three products in the growth stage (Feramax® Pd Therapeutic 150, Feramax® Pd Powder 15, and Tibella®), two products in the launch stage (Combogesic® and Feramax® Pd Maintenance 45), one product in the pre-launch stage (a New Women's Health Product), and one product in the regulatory stage (a new Oncology Supportive Care Product).
 New product acquisition opportunities occur throughout the product lifecycle stages illustrated above.